freelawproject/free.law/content/the-abolishment-of-the-emergency-court-of-appeals-april-18-1962.md

 > The order of Chief Judge Albert B. Maris, set forth in 299 F.2d 20,
 > provided:

-> â€œThe business of this Court having been completed, it is ordered
+> "The business of this Court having been completed, it is ordered
 > that at the expiration of 30 days from this date, if a petition for
 > certiorari has not been filed in the Supreme Court in Case No. 676
 > [Rosenzweig v.
 General Services Administration], just decided, the